freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/store-multiple-values-in-one-variable-using-javascript-arrays.md

 Modify the new array `myArray` so that it contains both a `string` and a `number` (in that order).

-**Hint**
-Refer to the example code in the text editor if you get stuck.

 # --hints--

 `myArray` should be an `array`.